 The world is entering a new era in satellite positioning.
 New global navigation satellite systems are being launched.

-The CRCSI will work with 12 partners to collaborate in the development and review of a series of activities across the Rapid Spatial Analytics (RSA) research program.
+The CRCSI is working with partners to collaborate in the development and review of a series of activities across the Rapid Spatial Analytics (RSA) research program.
 The program will conduct research that improves the ability and efficiency...

 The Internet is developing powerful new capabilities as it moves to Web 3.0 technologies and standards.